acemtp/meteor-tap/README.md

 HTML: {{> loginButtons}}<br>
 ```

-* use userId
+* use userId to differentiate users

 ```
 JS: var id = this.userId || "0";
 ```

-* display username and lang
+* display user name and lang

 ```
 HTML: <a href="http://twitter.com/{{username}}">@{{username}}</a> - {{tap}}<br>